ccs-amsterdam/middlecat/README.md

 There are three main parameters/settings to set:

 - **client_id**.
-The client ID is free to choose, and will be the name of the application shown to the user. (the user is informed that it's their responsibility to verify that they were indeed using your application and trust the request)
+The client ID is free to choose, and will be the name of the application shown to the user in the authentication flow.
+Since we support third-party clients, it is up to the user to determine whether they trust the authentication request (though we'll add ways for servers to indicate trusted clients).
 - **pkce**.
-MiddleCat requires using PKCE.
-This is often just a matter of enabling it (and otherwise not too hard to implement)
+MiddleCat requires using PKCE with the (standard) base64url encoded sha256 hash. httr2 supports this out of the box.
 - **resource**.
 The call to auth_url should include the 'resource' parameter, which should be the URL of the AmCAT server.
   **refresh = "static"**.
 This disables refresh token rotation, which does not yet seem to be supported by httr2.